Overview

 Deleting Vaults

-Deleting a vault permanently removes the vault and its archived data.
+Deleting a vault permanently removes:

 This action cannot be undone.